vestrel00/contacts-android/docs/basics/query-contacts-advanced.md

     .find()
 ```

-> Note that phone numbers are a special case because the Contacts Provider keeps track of the
+> ℹ️ Phone numbers are a special case because the Contacts Provider keeps track of the existence of
-> existence of a phone number for any given contact.
-Use `Contact.HasPhoneNumber equalTo true`
+> a phone number for any given contact.
+Use `Contact.HasPhoneNumber equalTo true` instead for a
-> instead for a more optimized query.
+> more optimized query.

 To get a list of contacts with the given IDs,